4genso/twitter-img-URL-changer/README.md

-# twitter-img-URL-changer
+## Twitter image URL changer
-Firefox extension that changes twitter images URLs that you open in the new tabs so that it displays the best image quality possible
+This is a Firefox extension that changes twitter images URLs that you open in the new tabs, so that it will request to display the best image quality possible